 Ramadan, Fasting and the Healing Crisis is something I had to write today because I am feeling quite ill but determined to see the fasting through so I can reap maximum benefits inshAllah.
 So I have scraped myself off the sofa and decided to write this whilst I am feeling the healing crisis in full force.
-This applies to fasting outside of Ramadan too and as such is part of The 6 steps to wellness series.
+This applies to fasting outside of Ramadan too.

 The stages of fasting outlined below are based on a fast when you are abstaining from any food and drink for 12-48 hours or longer.